grippy/node-multivariate/README.md

 # Testing Types

-	- Bucket: A bucket test is used for tracking well, buckets.
-You could use it to track pageviews or how many times an action was completed, etc. You can track these on either the client or the server.
+	- Bucket: Useful for tracking calls to a key/val combo.
+You can use it to track pageviews or how many times an action was completed, etc. You can track these on either the client or the server.
 	- Module: A module test swtiches out a portion of a webpage.
 It's purely client-side.
 A module test also allows for tracking events and associating them with the corresponding variant.
 	- Page: A page test is used to render one version of a webpage or another.
 Also allows for tracking events from the client.
 See below for example.
 	- Funnel: A funnel test is nothing more then a series of page tests.
 The only difference is that the variant is sticky.
 So, if a user sees variant 'b' for step 1, then they'll see variant 'b' throughout the remaining steps.
 Also allows for tracking events from the client.